 Beyond just parental controls to help your kids grow into prepared and knowledgeable spenders, consider parental responsibilities too.

-Most kids’ financial products require parents or guardians to fund their child’s account.
+Most financial products for kids require parents or guardians to fund the account.
 Often, this means funding their own account, the main account, and transferring money into their children’s accounts from there.

 This means you should also think about what funding options are most convenient for you.
 Read the fine print on every product.
 If you’re looking for a particular funding option, be sure that it is actually available (you may be surprised by how many accounts don’t allow cash reloads or direct deposit transfers).
 Some products are extremely limiting when it comes to funding and may only permit ACH transfers or card transactions.